Monday 26 August 1940

 US/Canadian Relations: A new Permanent Joint Board on Defense has its first meeting in Ottawa.
 The American delegation is led by Fiorello H. LaGuardia, the President of the U.S. Conference of Mayors.
-This is the product of the 18 August 1940 meeting of President Roosevelt and Canadian Governor General Mackenzie King.
+This is the product of the 18 August 1940 meeting of President Roosevelt and Canadian Prime Minister Mackenzie King.

 Free France: Governor Felix Eboue of Chad in French Equatorial Africa throws its lot in with the Free French, declaring war on Italy and Germany.
 This is a major success for "Captain Leclerc."